warmergroup/jira-clone/README.md

 # Jira todo app clone

-This project is deployed and you can see it live [here](https://jira-todoapp.netlify.app)
+This project is deployed and you can see it live [JIRA TODO APP CLONE](https://jira-todoapp.netlify.app)

 ## Setup